Bonus: Purchase order cost template.

 If you have a buyer assigned to this task, this is your fixed cost and other variable costs.

-For example – the time it takes to create a 1 line vs. 30 lines purchase order is significantly different.
-It takes time to enter the information like item details, quantity, shipment details, shipping costs, etc.
+For example – the time it takes to create a 1-line vs. 30-line purchase order is significantly different.
+It takes time to enter information like item details, quantity, shipment details, shipping costs, etc.

-If you don’t have an inventory management system, you have to check for item inventory level and calculate economic order quantity.
+If you don’t have an inventory management system, you have to check for item inventory levels and calculate economic order quantity.

 If the process is fully automated, then that is great.
 In that case, you are already adopting the best practices.